 Amazon FNSKU Label covering the Barcode

 Amazon Barcode Printing and Shipping Guide

 Printing Labels and Guidelines for Amazon FBA

-You do NOT need to print the UPC barcode or number on your packaging.
+For Private Label you don’t actually need to print the UPC barcode on your packaging.
 But we recommend you do, so you can provide further protection against listing hijacking and counterfeiting.
-At the very least, print your UPC number UNDERNEATH the FNSKU barcode.

-The FNSKU is automatically generated by Amazon and is DIFFERENT from the product SKU, which the seller can either let Amazon create automatically, or the Seller can enter a custom SKU code.
-The SKU is used for internal tracking and doesn’t really have much purpose other than for inventory management.
+The FNSKU is automatically generated by Amazon and is DIFFERENT from the product SKU.
+The seller can either let Amazon create the SKU automatically, or enter a custom SKU code.
+The SKU is used for internal tracking and doesn’t really have much purpose other than for your own inventory management.

 Question -I have seen cheap UPCs on eBay – can I use these?